LAujust/gcn_parser/README.md

 ## Models & Rate Limiting

-The default model is `minimax/minimax-m2.5:free`, which is free to use but has strict rate limits.
+The default model is `minimax/minimax-m2.5:free` and time lag is `2s` by default, which is free to use but has strict rate limits.
 If you see `429 Too Many Requests` or empty responses, the package automatically retries with exponential backoff, but processing many circulars can still take 20–30 minutes.

 For faster analysis, switch to a low-cost paid model: